Circaevum/circaevum-dao-phase-1/README.md

 - Yang represents the company.
 The overall company is a ball of energy with inertia, and it needs to shed effectively 1 Yang token per quarter to offer incentive to Yin pool.
 - The hole in Yang is to represent the portion of Yang that is lost to make way for the proportional incoming Yang.

+### Other Components

+**Orbit**:
+Not quite sure how orbit works entirely, but generally serves as a buffer for the company to grow into.
+It's where new team members can express interest, complete assignments, gain access to the company, and generally grow into the company.

+**Dark Matter**:
-**Dark Matter**: Exists primarily for investment purposes.
-Investors can purchase voting rights and equity, but waive profit-sharing (to realize their long-term interest in the company).
+This is for the investors.
+They can wield great power, which we don't fully understand.
+Not even sure where they show up on the circles.
+Maybe they are the reason for the nature of the hexagon.
+Either way, investors can purchase voting rights and equity, but waive profit-sharing (to realize their long-term interest in the company).

 ### Token Characteristics
 ---